-- •You may make a single photocopy of any material you need to do your schoolwork, or for your own personal research.
-You may keep the copies you make as long as you like, but you may not sell them, nor may you make copies of your copies. - •You may use copyrighted material to do your schoolwork, but if you use an author's ideas you must give the author credit, either in the text or in a footnote.
+- You may use copyrighted material to do your schoolwork, but if you use an author's ideas you must give the author credit, either in the text or in a footnote.
 If you use an author's words, you must put the words in quotation marks or other indication of direct quotation.
 Failure to give credit to the author is plagiarism.
-If you use an extensive amount of a single work, you must obtain permission. - •Use of copyrighted materials outside of regular class work may require written permission of the copyright holder unless you can qualify for fair use.
-Graphic material such as cartoon characters on posters or other spirit or decorative matter would be included. - •You may not copy computer software from the school computers. - •You may not download or upload any file through the school network that may be used to plagiarize or violate copyright.
+If you use an extensive amount of a single work, you must obtain permission. - Use of copyrighted materials outside of regular class work may require written permission of the copyright holder unless you can qualify for fair use.
+Graphic material such as cartoon characters on posters or other spirit or decorative matter would be included. - You may not copy computer software from the school computers. - You may not download or upload any file through the school network that may be used to plagiarize or violate copyright.